 Children need bank accounts too, particularly if they want to learn about money and good savings habits.
 Co-Operative Bank’s Youth accounts have no account or transaction fees, and allows parents to gradually add online banking and EFTPOS access to the account, when their child is ready for them.
-Although, the real outstanding feature of Co-Op Bank’s Youth accounts is the massive 4% interest rate paid to balances under $4,000.
+Although, the real outstanding feature of Co-Op Bank’s Youth accounts is the high 3% interest rate paid to balances under $4,000.
 For those 18 or over, Co-Op Bank also offers a similar product to tertiary students.

-Read more about investing for kids in this article – How to invest for kids in New Zealand
+– How to invest for kids in New Zealand

 Bonus: Best Australian Bank Account

 3 out of 4 of Australia’s major banks (ANZ, Commonwealth Bank, Westpac) charge a $5 monthly fee on their accounts, unless you make a deposit of $2,000 or more every month.
 NAB is the exception to this with their Classic Banking account.
 This account has no account fees and no deposit requirements, and a debit card is included for free.

 – No Sharesies, No worries!
 A guide to investment services in Australia